mahonaisse/8-Puzzle-Solver/README.md

-# eight-puzzle-solver
+# 8-Puzzle-Solver
-exploring the efficiency (or lack thereof) of uniform cost search, A* search with misplaced tile hueristic, and A*
+Exploring the efficiency (or lack thereof) of uniform cost search, A* search with misplaced tile hueristic, and A* in an 8 tile sliding puzzle!